 Age and wellness visits | Eligibility for Welcome to Medicare

 Does the patient need to be 65 years old in order to bill the Welcome to Medicare Visit?

 This is almost a trick question.
 There is no age restriction for billing Medicare for the Welcome to Medicare visit, the initial annual wellness visit or the subsequent annual wellness visit.
 The patient is eligible for the Welcome to Medicare visit during the first year after enrolling in Medicare.
 Since most patients enroll at age 65, those patients are indeed eligible from age 65 to 66.

-Although we think of people being eligible for Medicare at age 65, there are many individuals who are eligible for Medicare at a younger age, because they have qualified for Social Security Disability Insurance (SSDI).
+But, although we think of people being eligible for Medicare at age 65, there are many individuals who are eligible for Medicare at a younger age, because they have qualified for Social Security Disability Insurance (SSDI).
 A patient is eligible for Medicare after 24 months on SSDI.
 And, other patients for whom Medicare is a Secondary Payer, because they continue to work.

-- Are no longer within 12 months after the effective date of their rst Medicare Part B coverage period
+- Are no longer within 12 months after the patient’s Medicare Part B benefits eligibility date

-- Have not received an Initial Preventive Physical Examination (IPPE) or AWV within the past 12 months”
+- Did not get an IPPE or AWV within the past 12 months”

 - Preventive medicine and Medicare wellness with E/M | Webinar

 Get more tips and coding insights from coding expert Betsy Nicoletti.

 Subscribe and receive our FREE monthly newsletter and Everyday Coding Q&A.

 We will never share your email address.
 Unsubscribe anytime.